stackup-wallet/erc-4337-devnet/README.md

 ### Mnemonic

-This is used to derive all EOAs, particularly the Bundler Paymaster signer.
+This is used to derive all EOAs, particularly the Bundler account and Paymaster signer.

 ```
 test test test test test test test test test test test junk